In Kubrick’s 2001

 On Planet Jupiter

-The phenomenon began in the early to mid-1980’s, with the earliest and most prolific examples appearing in Philadelphia.
-For years the tiles inspired wild speculation and a cult following of investigators, documenting the tiles and sharing their theories.
-Occasionally, the tiles offered bizarre clues in the form of side bar messages, that further fueled the debate.
+The phenomenon began in the early to mid-1980s with the earliest, and most prolific, examples appearing in Philadelphia.
+For years, the tiles inspired wild speculation and a cult following of investigators, who documented the tiles and shared their theories.
+Occasionally, the tiles offered bizarre clues in the form of side bar messages that further fueled the debate.
 These messages often pitted the author against conspiracies fronted by the media, Russians, or a mysterious “Hellion” group.
 One tile contained a massive manifesto, dwarfing the original message.

-Sevy Verna has moved from the Philadelphia address and his current location is unknown.
+Sevy Verna has moved from the Philadelphia address and his location is unknown.
 If he truly was the Tiler, it is believed that he is now retired.
-Curiously enough, multitudes of Toynbee Tiles continue to appear, not only in the United States, but all over the world.
-For him, it would seem to be a fitting legacy that his idea lives on, while he remains unknown.
+Curiously enough, the legacy lives on, as multitudes of Toynbee Tiles continue to appear, not only in the United States, but around the world.
+For him, it would seem to be a fitting legacy that his idea lives on, while he will never be known.